Egoist (Falco song)

 "Egoist" is a song by Falco from his eighth studio album Out of the Dark (Into the Light).
 The song was also released as a single.
 (Both the album and the single were released posthumously in 1998.)

 Background and writing

-The song was written by Falco, Patrick Alexander Ehrlich, and Steve van Velvet.
+The song was written by Falco, Patrick Alexander Ehrlich, and Steve Van Velvet.
 The recording was produced by Torsten Börger.

 Commercial performance

-The song reached no. 4 in Germany, no. 6 in Austria and no. 19 in Switzerland.
+The song reached number 4 in Germany, number 6 in Austria and number 19 in Switzerland.